Setmelanotide: Legal status

 Setmelanotide was approved for medical use in the United States in November 2020.

 Setmelanotide was approved for medical use in the European Union in July 2021.

 Research

 Setmelanotide is a peptide drug and investigational anti-obesity medication which acts as a selective agonist of the MC4 receptor; the structure of the bound complex has recently been determined.
 Its peptide sequence is Ac-Arg-Cys(1)-D-Ala-His-D-Phe-Arg-Trp-Cys(1)-NH2.
 It was first discovered at Ipsen and is being developed by Rhythm Pharmaceuticals for the treatment of obesity and diabetes.
 In addition, Rhythm Pharmaceuticals is conducting trials of setmelanotide for the treatment of Prader–Willi syndrome (PWS), a genetic disorder which includes MC4 receptor deficiency and associated symptoms such as excessive appetite and obesity.
 As of December 2014, the drug is in phase II clinical trials for obesity and PWS.
 So far, preliminary data has shown no benefit of Setmelanotide in Prader-Willi syndrome.

+The drug has some efficacy in obese people who lack the genetic variants that the drug is approved for, but its safety and efficacy in this wider population is not well understood.